jenkinsci/platformlabeler-plugin/README.md

 Linux Mint changed its lsb_release distributor ID from "LinuxMint" to "Linuxmint" in Linux Mint 20.
 The Linux Mint label will be "LinuxMint" for Linux Mint 19.03.
-The Linux Mint label will be "Linuxmint" for Linux Mint 20, Linux Mint 20.1, and Linux Mint 20.2.
+The Linux Mint label will be "Linuxmint" for Linux Mint 20 and later.
 Users running Linux Mint 19 agents may need to adjust their label references to use "Linuxmint" instead of "LinuxMint".

 When `/etc/os-release` is used, less detailed labels may be provided because more specific version information is not included in the file.